Analo/Analo/README.md

 ## 🚀 About Me

-- 🧑‍💻 Passionate about building scalable software, automating cloud infrastructure, and exploring AI/ML innovations.
+- Passionate about building scalable software, automating cloud infrastructure, and exploring AI/ML innovations.
-- 🌍 Currently working as a **Cloud DevOps Engineer** — Terraform, Kubernetes, Ansible, AWS/GCP.
+- Currently working as a **Cloud DevOps Engineer** — For an International NGO.
-- 🎯 Expanding into **Data Science**, **Machine Learning**, and **AI Engineering**.
+- Expanding into **Data Science**, **Machine Learning**, and **AI Engineering**.
-- 📚 Lifelong learner, currently diving deeper into AI model deployment and MLOps.
+- Lifelong learner, currently diving deeper into AI model deployment and MLOps.
-- 💬 Ask me about Cloud Architecture, CI/CD, MLOps, and building end-to-end AI systems.
+- Ask me about Cloud Architecture, CI/CD, MLOps, and building end-to-end AI systems.
-- 📫 Reach me at: analonelson@gmail.com
+- Reach me at: analonelson@gmail.com

 ---